sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Knowledge management

-What the {ref}`TRE operator <admin_roles>` does to acquire, enrich, share, store, publish and enhance expertise across their organisation.
+What the {ref}`TRE operator <infrastructure_roles>` does to acquire, enrich, share, store, publish and enhance expertise across their organisation.

 ```{list-table}
 :header-rows: 1